-Uganda has 10 National Parks plus several games reserves, wildlife reserves and sanctuaries on which its tourism thrives.
-All combined, Uganda National Parks are the ones that define Uganda Safari and Uganda Tour activities. several safaris in Uganda take place in these park that are evenly distributed and represented in almost all regions of Uganda.
+There are 10 National Parks in Uganda plus several wildlife reserves and sanctuaries on which the country’s tourism thrives.
+All combined, Uganda National Parks are the ones that define Uganda Safaris and Tours activities.
+Several safaris in Uganda take place in these park that are evenly distributed and represented in almost all regions of Uganda.
 Notable among these parks is Bwindi Impenetrable National Park and Mgahinga National Park which inhabit Uganda’s treasured animals, the ‘Mountain Gorillas in Uganda’.
 Gorilla Safaris and gorilla tours combined contribute significantly to Uganda Tourism earnings every year.

-Rwenzori Mountains National Park is the highest mountain range in the whole of Africa, with 6 glacial peaks that include Mount Speke, Mount Stanley, Mount Gessi, Mount Emin Pasha, Mount Luigi da Savoia and Mount Baker.
-The main peaks can be perhaps compared to those of Kilimanjaro and Mount Kenya.
-These two peaks, Margherita (5.109m) and Alexandra (5.083 m) on Mount Stanley are adventurous for any adventurous mountain hiker in Africa.
+Rwenzori Mountains National Park is the highest mountain range in the whole of Africa.
+The physical feature has six glacial peaks including Mount Speke, Mount Stanley, Mount Gessi, Mount Emin Pasha, Mount Luigi da Savoia and Mount Baker.